MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 ## Appliance VM IP address requirements

 Arc resource bridge consists of an appliance VM that is deployed on-premises.
 The appliance VM has visibility into the on-premises infrastructure and can tag on-premises resources (guest management) for projection into Azure Resource Manager (ARM).
 The appliance VM is assigned an IP address from the `k8snodeippoolstart` parameter in the `createconfig` command.
 It may be referred to in partner products as Start Range IP, RB IP Start or VM IP 1.
-The appliance VM IP is the starting IP address for the appliance VM IP pool range; therefore, when you first deploy Arc resource  bridge, this is the IP that's initially assigned to your appliance VM.
+The appliance VM IP is the starting IP address for the appliance VM IP pool range, and this IP is initially assigned to your appliance VM when you first deploy Arc resource  bridge.
 The VM IP pool range requires a minimum of 2 IP addresses.

 Appliance VM IP address requirements: